McJackTang/FusionVitals/README.md

 STEP3: `pip install -r requirements.txt`

-# Example of neural network training
+## ⚙️ Example of neural network training

 Please use config files under `./configs/train_configs/LADH_PHYSNET_*`

-## Train on LADH, valid on LADH and test on LADH with FusionPhysNet
+## :notebook: Train on LADH, valid on LADH and test on LADH with FusionPhysNet

 STEP1: Download the LADH raw data by asking the [paper authors]().